xieyuschen/quic-example/6.quic-server-instance/README.md

 The function could of course call directly instead of being stored in the `connMultiplexer` but this is not a good as it introduces complexity if we want to change the handler to a different implementation.

+Of course, this might be the habit of the user.

+## Server-ConnMultiplexer-PacketHandlerManager
+The abstraction in quic-go does quite well.
+The server start and then enroll ConnMultiplexer and PacketHandlerManager.
+All of them connect the other through interface, instead of concreted struct.

+- Server:
+The server starts a `run` method in another go routine to detect whether there is a new packet to handle, if there is, it will call `handlePacketImpl` to handle the packet.

+- PacketHandlerManager:
+The packet handler manager is responsible for handling the packet.
+It is a stateless handler.
+It is a singleton.
+It executes the `newPacketHandlerMap` to create a new packet handler map and then call `go m.listen()` to listen on the `packetHandlerManager`.

+If there comes new packets, it will use channel to inform the server by `s.receivedPackets <- p` and it is captured by the endless loop in `run` method.
+**It's the duty to call `s.handlePacketImpl` to handle the packet**.
+Each connection has its own packet handler/manager.

+- ConnMultiplexer:
+The ConnMultiplexer is responsible for listening on the net.PacketConn and creating a new PacketHandlerManager.
+As there comes packets first, a connection later. **It is a singleton and a stateless handler**.

+The `ConnMultiplexer` doesn't charge for handling connection details.
+It just listens on the net.PacketConn and create `packetHandlerManager` for each connection.
+After the connection being established, the connection will be created by the server function `func (s *baseServer) handleInitialImpl(p *receivedPacket, hdr *wire.Header) error` and start a new go routine to handle the connection packet with function call `go conn.run()`.